WikiaTeamProject/ExtractionFromWikia/README.md

 ```

 The program performs a lot of file operations.
 All of those file operations are handled within the `root_directory` that you specify.
+The `downloadedWiki` directory... <todo>
+The `7z` directory contains all wikis that were downloaded in the 7z format.
+The `gz` directory contains all wikis that were downloaded the gz format.